 In 1983, we became incorporated as Upper Saucon Ambulance Corps (USAC).

-1987 was to bring about the beginning of many changes for the ambulance corps.
-We saw the construction of Interstate 78 with its associated growth changes in the valley.
-New training programs were instituted to help the corps better serve the community.
+1987 was to bring about the beginning of many changes for the Corps.
+We saw the construction of Interstate 78 with its associated growth change the Lehigh Valley.
+New training programs were instituted to help the Corps better serve the community.

-As volunteer resources began to diminish in the mid 1990's, the corps adapted and began using career staff to fill the gaps.
+As volunteer resources began to diminish in the mid 1990's, the Corps adapted and began using career staff to fill the gaps in scheduling.

 On July 1, 2012 the Corps upgraded from a Basic Life Support service to an Advanced Life Support service.
-Upper Saucon is now equipped with three ambulances with equipment for two Advanced Life Support units.
+Upper Saucon is now equipped with three ambulances and a squad unit with equipment for two Advanced Life Support units.
 At least one ALS crew available 24 hours a day, 365 days a year.
-During special events, severe weather, and shift changes two or three crews are often available.
+During special events, severe weather, and shift changes, two or three crews are often available.

 Our corps was established in 1976 and has been proudly serving the community since.
 Our ambulances are staffed with both paid and volunteer paramedics, pre-hospital nurses, emergency medical technicians, first responders, and observers.
 We also have associate members that organize fundraisers and community events.